matrix-io/matrix-documentation/docs/matrix-core/reference/gpio.md

 ### Keep-alives

-This driver needs keep-alive messages [as specified in the MALOS protocol](https:////github.com/matrix-io/matrix-creator-malos/blob/master/README.md#keep-alive-port).
+This driver needs keep-alive messages [as specified in the CORE protocol](https:////github.com/matrix-io/matrix-creator-malos/blob/master/README.md#keep-alive-port).
 If you start sending keep-alive messages it will start returning data every second so you can omit the configuration for this device.